Iddo Netanyahu

 Iddo Netanyahu (עדו נתניהו; born July 24, 1952) is an Israeli physician, author, and playwright.
-He is the younger brother of Benjamin Netanyahu, the Prime Minister of Israel, and Yonatan Netanyahu, a highly decorated soldier who was killed leading the Entebbe raid, a hostage rescue mission in 1976.
+He is the younger brother of Benjamin Netanyahu, the Prime Minister of Israel, and Yonatan Netanyahu who was killed leading the Entebbe raid, a hostage rescue mission in 1976.

 Biography

-Iddo Netanyahu was born in Jerusalem, the son of Cela (née Segal; 1912–2000) and professor Benzion Netanyahu (1910–2012), and spent part of his childhood in the United States living in Cheltenham Township, Pennsylvania where he attended elementary and middle school.
+Iddo Netanyahu was born in Jerusalem, the son of Cela (née Segal; 1912–2000) and professor Benzion Netanyahu (1910–2012), and spent part of his childhood in the United States living in Cheltenham Township, Pennsylvania, where he attended elementary and middle school.
 His family later returned to Israel, and he attended high school in Jerusalem.
 After finishing high school, Netanyahu returned to the United States to study at his father's former workplace Cornell University, but in 1973 he put a hold on his studies to fight for Israel in the Yom Kippur War.

 Netanyahu served in Sayeret Matkal from 1970 to 1973, Israel's top special forces unit, as did both his brothers.
 He later returned to Cornell University and finished his undergraduate degree.
 He went back to Israel and earned an M.D. from Hebrew University of Jerusalem School of Medicine and did post-doctoral training at Georgetown University Hospital, Washington, D.C., and Mount Sinai Medical Center, New York City.
 He works part-time as a radiologist, but dedicates most of his time to writing.

 Since 2008, after writing several books, Netanyahu has been concentrating on playwriting.
 His plays have appeared worldwide, including off-Broadway in New York, Tel Aviv, St. Petersburg, Moscow, and Tashkent, among other cities.
 His play Don Samuel Abravanel was awarded the President of Warsaw Prize in 2022.